web projects

 The server you're currently looking at - my main web server.
 Since many of these pages are "general use" pages, and need to be accessed by a lot of people, using a wide variety of browser technology, I've had to balance techno-weeniedom with "portability".
 My latest prototype is a quick-loading vision steeped in Javascript and CSS.
 For more detail on the server, and how it is configured, click here.
 Oh, and why "canuck"?
 Simple - I'm a born and bred Canadian (howsitgoin, eh?)

-Hypertext-based 'discussion forum'
+hypertext-based 'discussion forum'

 online books

-I've recently written a couple of books on mark-recapture (and related techniques), most recently on program MARK.
+I've written a couple of books on mark-recapture (and related techniques), most recently on program MARK.
 The individual chapters are basic Adobe Acrobat files, packaged in a fairly intuitive 'web site'.

 scientific meeting web pages